csdms/bmi/docs/source/bmi.info_funcs.rst

   integer status code indicating success (zero) or failure (nonzero) is returned.
 * In C++, the argument is omitted and the names are returned from the function in a vector, a standard container in the language.
+* In Java, the argument is omitted and the names are returned from the function in a string array, a standard container in the language.
 * In Python, the argument is omitted and the names are returned from the function in a tuple, a standard container in the language.
 * A model might have no input variables.